elemental/elemental-web/source/doc-dev/matrices/deterministic.rst

 Create an :math:`m \times n` matrix of all zeros.

 .. cpp:function:: void Zeros( Matrix<T>& A, int m, int n )
-.. cpp:function:: void Zeros( DistMatrix<T,U,V>& A, int m, int n )
+.. cpp:function:: void Zeros( AbstractDistMatrix<T>& A, int m, int n )

    Set the matrix ``A`` to be an :math:`m \times n` matrix of all zeros.

-Change all entries of the matrix :math:`A` to zero.

-.. cpp:function:: void MakeZeros( Matrix<T>& A )
-.. cpp:function:: void MakeZeros( DistMatrix<T,U,V>& A )

-   Change the entries of the matrix to zero.